Tools for updating dependencies in Azure DevOps repositories using https://dependabot.com

 and reviewers

 .
 However, Azure DevOps does not have the concept of pull request assignees.
-Because of this, assignees
+To work around this:

 We aim to support all official configuration options, but there are some limitations: